 Holidays should be stress free and full of fun.
 However sometimes situations arise that quickly turn your relaxing break away into a bit of a nightmare!

 Losing your passport is one of those situations.
-But don’t fret, we are here to help you.
-We want to make sure that you are aware of what your travel insurance with Aviva will cover you for, in the event of a lost passport.
+But don’t fret, we're here to help.
+We want to make sure that you're aware of what your travel insurance with Aviva will cover you for - in the event of a lost passport.

-- Replacing the passport following the loss or theft of his or her original documents during a Holiday.
+- Replacing the passport following the loss or theft of his or her original documents during their holiday.

 What to do in the event of a lost or stolen passport:

 Firstly.
-Don’t panic, there is always someone who can help.
+Don’t panic, there's always someone who can help.
 We recommend taking the following steps: